tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/Supplemental/PyVizInstallationGuide.md

       <img width=400 src=Images/clear_browser_cache2.PNG alt='clear_browser_cache2'><br>
       <br>

-2. Next, clear the Kernel cache:
+3. Then clear the Kernel cache:

     - Click the `Kernel` drop down menu inside Jupyter Lab.
 From this menu, click `Restart Kernel and Clear Outputs`.

       <img width=400 src=Images/clear_kernel_cache.PNG alt='clear_kernel_cache'><br>
       <br>

-3. After these two steps are completed, re-run your notebook.
+4. After these steps are completed, re-run your notebook.

 If you have issues with PyViz or Jupyter Lab, you may need to update your Conda environment.
 Follow the steps below to update the environment and then go back to the install guide to complete a fresh installation of PyViz.